7 Powerful Strategies for Pre-Workout Nutrition: Fueling Your Way to Peak Athletic Performance

 4. Power and strength: Balance carbohydrates and protein to support both energy needs and muscle recovery.

-Remember, regardless of your specific goal, the primary focus of pre-workout nutrition should always be to support your performance and recovery.
+Remember, no matter your specific goal, the main focus of pre-workout nutrition should always be to support your performance and recovery.

 Pre-Workout Nutrition for Plant-Based Athletes

-If you follow a plant-based diet, you can still implement effective pre-workout nutrition: Fueling strategies for peak athletic performance.
+If you follow a plant-based diet, you can still put effective pre-workout nutrition: Fueling strategies for peak athletic performance into practice.
 Here are some tips:

-1. Focus on whole grains, fruits, and vegetables for carbohydrates.
+1. Lean on whole grains, fruits, and vegetables for carbohydrates.

 2. Include plant-based protein sources like legumes, tofu, tempeh, or plant-based protein powders.